Neengash/UnityFeTo/Assets/FeTo/SO_Architecture/GameEvents/README.md

 ### Make your own types

-If you find yourself in need of a gameEvent that passes some data of a type not covered in FeTo you can always create your own GameEvent and GameEventListeners:
+If you find yourself in need of a gameEvent that passes some data of a type not covered in FeTo you can always create your own GameEvent
-*Keep in mind that since they depend on one another, you should make both for every type of gameElement you want to create*

 ```C#
 [System.Serializable]